cattymod/docs/docs/website/turbowarp-blocks.md

 hide_table_of_contents: true
 ---

-# TurboWarp Blocks
+# CattyMod Blocks

-TurboWarp has a section of blocks that allows you to use certain features previously not accessible to Scratch projects.
+CattyMod has a section of blocks that allows you to use certain features previously not accessible to Scratch projects.

-NEW: TurboWarp now supports unsandboxed extensions which add new blocks! https://extensions.turbowarp.org/
+CattyMod also supports unsandboxed extensions which add new blocks either from https://extensions.turbowarp.org/ or https://cattymod.app/extensions/

 ## is compiled?, is TurboWarp? and is CattyMod? {#is-compiled}